-Happiness is an elusive thing.
-It sometimes feels like the harder you try to be happy, the less happy you really are.
 There’s lots of evidence to show that doing happy things is one of the best ways to be happy.
 In other words: happy is as happy does!
-So what can you do today to be happier tomorrow?
+So what are some simple happiness activities that you can use today??

 There are lots of different activities that can bring you happiness.
 Spending time in nature, exercising your creativity, and breaking a sweat are all great ways to be happier.
-Different past times and recreational activities can influence your happiness in different ways — by bringing you peace of mind, a boost of endorphins, or a sense of accomplishment.
+These can all bring you peace of mind, a boost of endorphins, or a sense of accomplishment.

 - Creative happiness activities